EchoMAV/docs/docs/echopilot_carrier_pinout.md

 #### Iridium Rockblock 9603 (J10)

 This connector is for connection to a [Rockblock Iridium 9603 modem](https://www.groundcontrol.com/us/product/rockblock-9603-compact-plug-and-play-satellite-transmitter/).
+A straight-through cable with Molex 0510211000 connectors may be used.

 Connector: J10, Part Number: 0532617010
 Mating Connector:  0510211000